 Successful change is one of the biggest problems communities face.
-In our fast-changing world, the strategic imperative to change that was identified through this process and became clear: without doing things differently as a Region we are unlikely to succeed.
+In our fast-changing world, the strategic imperative for the communities working together to change that was identified through this process became clear: without doing things differently as a Region we are unlikely to succeed.
 The key competencies outlined in this chapter will guide the region's leadership but consistent, disciplined efforts will be required for plan success.

-COLLATERAL APPENDIX A: FUTURE LAND USE PLAN
+COLLATERAL APPENDIX a: FUTURE LAND USE PLAN

 The future land use plan for the Dover Implementable Comprehensive Plan affirms the 2007 Designated Growth Boundaries.
 At this point in time, the growth areas continue to provide ample opportunity for the growth that is projected as part of this plan process.
 The suggested expansion areas identified during the 2007 Plan process remain valid and when needed should be released and incorporated into the designated growth areas.
+There has been no change to the zoning since the zoning ordinance update associated with the 2007 Comprehensive Plan associated with the periphery of the region and with the continuance of future land use recommendations, we feel that the existing/proposed land uses are consistent with the surrounding municipalities.
+Therefore, based on the previous approval of the 2007 Comprehensive Plan and its future land use plan the proposed continuance of this land use approach in the 2020 Plan should remain consistent with the York County Comprehensive Plan documents.